 Besides loading and entering data directly into the database, the web application also has rules to infer new information about personal relationships and senators.
 As an example of the senator rules, the application creates a Senator object for a person that held a specific post in a given year that would make them senators ex-officio; such as consul, praetor, aedile, tribunus plebis, censor, princeps senatus.

 The database, which stores all this information in an easily searchable format, is displayed by a web application.
 The website allows the public to explore the data using a faceted search interface.
 Different filters can be applied, guiding users to answers to the research questions above.
 By selecting individual results, it is possible to see all the information about a person, including their career and personal relationships.
-We are currently working to set up an RDF endpoint for the project data, which should be available by summer.
+In addition to providing a browser-oriented search engine for DPRR data, DPRR has also published its data using Semantic Web and Linked Open Data principles.
+The LOD/RDF data was extracted from the created database and loaded into the DPRR RDF server to provide RDF endpoint for the project data.
+The process, enabled by KDL, was conceived and implemented by the DPRR co-investigator John Bradley.

 This technical overview is based on the poster by Luis Figueira and Miguel Vieira, presented at the Digital Humanities 2017 conference.